 “Fuck it, we ball/ For all the soldiers we lost” — Young Thug

 My second stop today was to my 7/8 year old basketball team’s practice — a slightly different ‘ball’ than Meek Mill and Young Thug discussed in We Ball.
-Given how busy it has been with the 3 boys, 2.5 jobs, board obligations, med school, etc. our family has on deck, I was retiscent to coach basketball again this year.
-Ultimately, I decidedly that being there just for my own sons isn’t enough.
-Maybe my presence can augment the ongoing tutelage happening inside these kids’ homes and provide counter narrative to some of the negative images and stereotypes of black men they digest — hopefully, it’ll be something that contributes to them not being a perished young soul, on either side of the gun.
+Given how busy it has been with the 3 boys, 2.5 jobs, board obligations, med school, etc. our family has on deck, I was reticent to coach basketball again this year.
+Ultimately, I decided that being there just for my own sons isn’t enough.
+Maybe my presence can supplement the ongoing tutelage happening inside these kids’ homes and provide counter narrative to some of the negative images and stereotypes of black men they digest — hopefully, it’ll be something that contributes to them not being a perished young soul, on either side of the gun.

 Favorite Lyrics of the Song: CyHi has quite a few bars in Don’t Know Why that are rewind-able, i.e. “Hit rock bottom, swear you can’t take this shit for granted (granite)”, but my favorite line is actually “young brothers still dying in the streets”.

 Because after having repeated “young niggas still dying in these streets” throughout the entire song, the song ends by changing to ‘brothers’.
 Though subtle, this personalization makes the victims of the violent senselessness even more real — they are my former classmates, former students, someone’s friends, someone’s son, our brothers.

 RIP Randy “Bubbie” Irons, Jr. & Jay Wells —my loved ones’ dear friends who were killed in 2017.

 “Full house on my hands the cards I was dealt/ Three K’s, Two A’s in AmeriKKKa” — Joey Bada$$